turingTranscript/biopython/README.md

 ### Introduction

-Welcome to the official course site for **Python and Biopython**.
+Welcome to the official course site for Python and Biopython.
 I hope to make this a hands-on, problem-solving course designed specifically for undergraduate biotechnology students.
-This course introduces you to the world of **computational biology**, using **Python** as a gateway to analyze biological data, automate tasks, and explore the vast landscape of genomic research.
+This course introduces you to the world of computational biology, using Python as a gateway to analyze biological data, automate tasks, and explore the vast landscape of genomic research.

 ### Course Objectives